Captain Commando (video game): Commando Team

-The Ninja Commando is a highly trained ninja and successor to Bushin-ryu Ninpo, a fighting style of ninjutsu that was also inherited by Guy from Final Fight.
+The Ninja Commando is a highly trained ninja and a 41st successor to Bushin-ryu Ninpo, a fighting style of ninjutsu from Final Fight, and his father and direct predecessor, Gou directly succeeded the style's past practitioner, Guy.
 His razor-sharp sword is capable of cutting an opponent in two.
 His killer technique is his "Smoke Bomb".
 After creating a smoke screen around his body, the smoke explodes, killing his enemies that are adjacent.
 Ginzu's dash attacks are "Iaizuki" which pierces several enemies at once and "Flying Katana" which cuts the enemies from above while jumping.
 Ginzu can grab his opponents and either kick their stomach or do a shoulder throw or overhead throw.
 Other things he is equipped with are his "Ninja Eyes" which can help him find enemies 500 meters ahead in pitch dark, his "Servant Sword" serves no one but him, is named "Lightning Light" and cuts things at atomic levels and his "Ninja Suit" which is tougher than iron and softer than silk.
 He is the only character who is able to throw shurikens at his opponents.

 The Baby Commando is a super genius infant who fights using a robot of his own design.
 His robot is both strong and quick.
 His killer technique is his "Knee Rocket" which launches a missile from the robot's knee which are constantly manufactured within the robot.
 Baby Head's dash attacks are "Rolling Punch" which is a strong punch that spins like a drill and "Elbow Smash" which crushes the enemy under an elbow blow coming off a jump.
 Baby Head can grab his enemies and do either a knee kick, a "Pile-driver" or a "Fling-away".
 Other features he uses are the "Talking Machine" which resembles a baby pacifier and allows him to speak the 3 million languages of the cosmos, the "Stable Cradle" which keeps the robot from rocking, no matter how far it is tilted, the "Silverfist Vehicle" which has 12,000 horsepower, 582 kilograms (1280.4 pounds) of bodyweight and mounts fuzzy-logic control, the "Missile Launcher" which is a missile production facility built inside the leg, as well as in the Silvervest Vehicle and is nicknamed by Baby Head's friends "Baby Carriage" and the "Jet Hover" which is used for high-speed position shifting.